-General Course Structure and Expectations: This course is a mixture of lecture, online discussion of primary literature and hands-on experience focused around a research project.
-You are expected to be prepared to discuss the assigned papers.
+General Course Structure and Expectations:

+This course is a mixture of lecture, online discussion of primary literature and the required book, and hands-on experience focused around a research project.
+You are expected to be prepared to discuss the assigned readings.
 Failure to do so will negatively affect your grade in the course.
 This course is designed to provide advanced training for graduate students in a specialized area of ecology.